 Guidance on content patterns and key concepts: Global Partnership — scope — societal architecture — actor maps — statute books — initiative books — resource books — three realm maps — government functions — industry sectors — municipal circles

 Actor Levels: macro, meso, micro, pico

 Actors at levels Macro, Meso, Micro and Pico

 The table below generically characterizes actors at different levels in a modern society.
-Development agendas such as Addis Ababa Action Agenda - #a4a2030 involve actors at multiple levels.
-A regulative cycle or collective regulative bundle describes one possible way to deal with (required) change in a system or constellation (see the presentation on the Actor Atlas & Shingo Levels of Transformation1).
+Development agendas such as Addis Ababa Action Agenda - #a4a2030 involve actors at multiple levels in society.
+A regulative cycle or collective regulative bundle describes one possible way to deal with (required) change by key actors and in key systems or constellation (see the presentation on the Actor Atlas & Shingo Levels of Transformation1).

 The level (macro, meso, micro, or pico) of a Principal2, will determine attributes of its interests (e.g., the resources for survival and growth that it must consume, produce or protect).